Aiven-Labs/the-5-types-of-database/slides.typ

       #link("https://github.com/neo4j/neo4j")[github.com/neo4j/neo4j]
     ],
     [
-      Neo4j is the world’s leading Graph Database.
-It is a high performance graph store with all the features expected of a mature and robust database, like a friendly query language and ACID transactions.    ] )
-]

-#slide[
-  == More about Neo4J

-  Another quote

-  #quote[
       The programmer works with a flexible network structure of nodes and relationships rather than static tables — yet enjoys all the benefits of enterprise-quality database.
     ]
+  )
 ]

 #slide[